-As it turns out, those pilot programs were a resounding success, and that success led directly to the landmark 2018 Farm Bill.
-The 2018 bill expanded the previous law and ultimately allowed all industrial hemp production.
+As it turns out, those pilot programs were a resounding success.
+That success led directly to the landmark 2018 Farm Bill, which expanded the previous law and ultimately allowed for all industrial hemp production.

 The bill also paved the way for hemp-based products like CBD oil to enter the mainstream.
-Since then, we’ve seen an explosion of CBD and hemp-based products like CBD for stress, hemp-infused drinks, and even CBD sleep aids – all thanks to the 2018 Farm Bill.
+Since then, we’ve seen an explosion of CBD and hemp-based products like CBD for stress, CBD skin care, hemp-infused drinks, CBD wellness gummies, and even CBD sleep aids – all thanks to the 2018 Farm Bill.

-In addition to being a higher quality material, the production of hemp rope is much more enage 6 Goes Here -->vironmentally friendly than regular rope in manufacturing and growing the crops needed to make it.
+In addition to being a higher-quality material, the production of hemp rope is much more environmentally friendly than regular rope manufacturing and growing the crops needed to make it.